 Your natural fertility practitioner prefers to see both partners, when possible, at the initial consultation to be able to fully assess the health of each prospective parent.

 Before your initial consultation, you will be asked to fill out a comprehensive questionnaire, which will help to identify your health status, nutritional intake, toxicity exposure, past history, as well as your fertility health history.
 Then, at your comprehensive initial pre-conception care consultation, any health concerns will be addressed in detail, before your practitioner discusses with you your individual plan for a vital pregnancy, healthy baby and overcome fertility problems and prevent miscarriage.

-Our natural fertility specialists may conduct specialised functional medicine testing if problems are suspected, such as salivary hormone testing, heavy metal and toxicity testing, specialised sperm testing (to ensure all parameters are tested, including DNA fragmentation), cellular health testing, to name a few.
-Females will also be taught how to track their cycles using temperature and symptom charting.
-Our practitioners will work together with other health practitioners when necessary, such as fertility doctors, acupuncturists and other health professional, to ensure a fully supported and integrated approach.
+Our natural fertility practitioners may conduct specialised functional medicine testing if problems are suspected, such as salivary hormone testing, heavy metal and toxicity testing, specialised sperm testing (to ensure all parameters are tested, including DNA fragmentation), cellular health testing, to name a few.
+Females will also be taught how to track menstrual cycles using temperature and symptom charting.
+Our practitioners will work together with other health practitioners when necessary, such as fertility doctors, acupuncturists and other health professionals, to ensure a fully supported and integrated approach.

 This approach to enhancing your fertility health will help you to feel energetic, healthy, informed, in control of your fertility and the health of your future baby and ready to conceive…

 The benefits of pre-conception care

 Research shows that pre-conception health care (for both partners) can actively help to improve the chances that your baby:

 - does not have congenital defects